lightly-ai/Lightly_LabelStudio_AL/README.md

 ## 3. Label a subset of images to train a classifier

 We do this using the labelling tool **LabelStudio**, which as a browser-based tool hosted on your machine.
-You have alread installed it and can run it from the command line.
+You have already installed it and can run it from the command line.
 It needs access to your local files.

 #### 3.1 Run Label Studio